Port Soderick railway station: Crogga Valley Railway

-Today

-The station remains open but unstaffed; there are two wooden shelters on the platforms.
-A further small hut stood at the easterly end of the station to provide accommodation for station staff at the rare times when the station is used for passing of trains until it was destroyed in a storm in 2012.
+To the south of the station is a 7¼-inch gauge miniature railway which is visible from the land side of passing trains.
+The railway, that runs around the grounds of the house of the same name, is not open to the public.
+It was established by a previous owner of the house and has been expanded in recent times to travel around the edge of a man-made lake in the grounds, with turntables fitted for locomotives, workshops, sheds, a mock-up signal box and a fabricated "tunnel" through which trains pass which was made by burying a modified shipping container.
+In the past a variety of both steam and diesel locomotives including miniature Santa Fe and Canadian Pacific and a Beyer-Garratt known as King Crogga. have worked the line, which is occasionally open to the public for charitable fundraising purposes.
+Since the last owner put the property on the market the railway has been closed and its future will be determined by the next occupant of the property.
+Parts of the railway were relocated from a house in the north of the island when the owner first moved to the house.

 Incident

 On 19 May 2008 there was an incident at the station involving a van and oncoming train which resulted in a collision of the two.
-The matter was widely reported in the media but as the train was travelling no faster than 5 miles per hour no injuries were sustained.
-There was however much damage to the Vauxhall van and remedial damage to the wooden buffer beam of the 1874-built locomotive which was involved.
+The matter was widely reported in the media but as the train was travelling no faster than five miles per hour (as per the rule book within station limits) and no injuries were sustained.

+There was however much damage to the Vauxhall van and remedial damage to the wooden buffer beam of the 1874-built locomotive No.4 Loch which was involved.
 Local emergency services attended but train operations were continued later in the same day; a health and safety report has since been commissioned into the incident.